GlassROM/dual-boot-guide/GUIDE.md

 This material is provided for informational and educational purposes only.
 It is not legal, security, compliance, enterprise deployment, or incident-response advice.

+No warranty is provided.
+Use this material at your own risk.
+The author is not liable for data loss, boot failure, recovery-key lockout, firmware misconfiguration, security weakening, downtime, hardware issues, or any other damage or loss arising from use of this material.

 Product names, project names, company names, logos, and trademarks mentioned in this article belong to their respective owners.

 This article is independent.
 It is not affiliated with, sponsored by, approved by, or endorsed by any operating-system vendor, Linux distribution, bootloader project, firmware vendor, hardware vendor, standards body, or software publisher mentioned.